emmajanedrews/base-template/_posts/2017-01-31-buyers-are-searching-for-your-house.md

 Yun went on to explain,

-*“The main storyline in the early months of 2017 will be if supply can meaningfully increase to keep price growth at a moderate enough level for households to absorb higher borrowing cost.&nbsp;**Sales will struggle to build on last year’s strong pace if inventory conditions don’t improve.**” (emphasis added)*
+*“The main storyline in the early months of 2017 will be if supply can meaningfully increase to keep price growth at a moderate enough level for households to absorb higher borrowing cost. **Sales will struggle to build on last year’s strong pace if inventory conditions don’t improve.**” (emphasis added)*

 **Bottom Line**